Testing homogeneity in dynamic discrete games in finite samples: Introduction

-The most critical step of our MCMC algorithm is based on the so-called Euler algorithm \citep{kandel/yossi/unger/winkler:1996}.
-In related work, \cite{besag/mondal:2013} use this algorithm to test whether a time series of data has a time-homogeneous Markov structure.
-In terms of our setup, this corresponds to testing whether the data from a single market has a time-homogeneous state transition probability.
+The most critical step of our MCMC algorithm is based on the so-called Euler Algorithm, described in \cite{kandel/yossi/unger/winkler:1996}.
+In related work, \cite{besag/mondal:2013} uses the Euler Algorithm to test whether a time series of data has a time-homogeneous Markov structure.
 Relative to this work, our paper incorporates several essential features of dynamic Markov discrete games.
 First, we recognize that the dataset in a typical dynamic game has information about actions and states.
-Second, our construction exploits the typical economic structure imposed in dynamic games, such as the conditional independence assumption (i.e., conditional on the current state variable, the current action variable is independent from the past information).
-This can be clearly evidenced in our MCMC algorithm, where we first transform the state variable data and then we transform the action variable data.
-Finally, while \cite{besag/mondal:2013} focus on data from a single market, our MCMC algorithm exploits the possibility that the data includes observations from multiple markets.\footnote{\citet[Section 5]{besag/mondal:2013} briefly mentions how their methods could be extended to the multiple market case.
-Unfortunately, they do not explain how this can be implemented nor they justify its validity.
-In contrast, the hypothesis test that we propose is the result of a different procedure than theirs, and we prove its validity by connecting it with the theory of randomization tests.} This is an important aspect of our contribution, as the datasets used in empirical applications usually include data multiple markets, e.g., \cite{ryan:2012} with $n=23$, \cite{sweeting:2011} with $n=102$, \cite{collard2013demand} with $n=1,600$, and \cite{dunne2013entry} with $n=639$.
+Second, our construction exploits the typical economic structure imposed in dynamic games, such as the conditional independence assumption (i.e., conditional on the current state variable, the current action variable is independent of the past information).
+Finally, while \cite{besag/mondal:2013} mainly focuses on data from a single market (i.e., a single sequence in their setup), our MCMC algorithm exploits the possibility that the data includes observations from multiple markets.\footnote{Section 5 in \cite{besag/mondal:2013} briefly describes a few alternative ways to extend their methodology to the case of the multiple sequences of Markov chains (i.e., multiple markets).
+Their description does not include the formal statistical properties.
+In this paper, we propose a methodology that differs from theirs, describe its implementation in detail, and prove its validity by connecting it with the theory of randomization tests.} This is a valuable aspect of our contribution, as the datasets used in empirical applications usually include from data multiple markets, e.g., \cite{ryan:2012} with $n=23$, \cite{sweeting:2011} with $n=102$, \cite{collard-wexler:2013} with $n=1,600$, and \cite{dunne/klimek/roberts/xu:2013} with $n=639$.